 Second Act Breakup: Tony and Stephanie.
 They get back together at the end of the movie, though.

 The Seventies: And how.
 You can't help but think of the 1970s when you see the film, and you can't help but think of the film when you remember the 1970s.

-Unbuilt Trope: The movie's portrayal of Disco lifestyle is decidedly unsentimental and depressing enough to be labeled as a grim Deconstruction of dance flicks and night club culture in general.
-The twist is that this film was the Trope Maker of the 70's Disco craze.
+Unbuilt Trope: The movie's portrayal of disco lifestyle is decidedly unsentimental and depressing enough to be labeled as a grim Deconstruction of dance flicks and nightclub culture in general.
+The twist is that this film was the Trope Maker of The Seventies' Disco craze.

 Walking In Rhythm: Tony, to "Stayin' Alive" at the beginning of the film.
 One of John Travolta's most famous movie scenes, subject to much Stock Parody.
 This is revisited in the final scene of the sequel, creating Book Ends.

 What the Hell, Hero?: Stephanie and Tony's friends didn't take too kindly to Tony handing over the first-place dance contest trophy to the Puerto Rican couple who took second.